Who Is Scott Walker?

-Walker, an Eagle Scout, first exhibited his interest in politics in high school, when he attended a two-week American Legion-sponsored leadership and government training event: He was selected as one of two boys to represent Wisconsin in the nation's capital for the Boys Nation (after graduating from Badger Boys State), and while in Washington, D.C., Walker met Ronald Reagan, who he said inspired him and became his role model.
+Walker first exhibited his interest in politics in high school when he was selected as one of two boys to represent Wisconsin in Washington, D.C., for the Boys Nation (a two-week American Legion–sponsored leadership and government training event).
+While there, Walker met Ronald Reagan, who he said inspired him and became his role model.

-At the age of 25, Walker ran for and won a seat on the Wisconsin State Assembly, receiving endorsements from Wisconsin Right to Life and The Milwaukee Sentinel, which made note that he was a fiscal conservative with pro-life and pro-welfare reform positions.
-He was re-elected to that seat four times until he became executive of Milwaukee County in 2002, as the result of a special election.
-He was re-elected as county executive twice, in 2004 and 2008.
+After an unsuccessful run for a seat on the Wisconsin State Assembly at age 22, Walker ran again in 1993 and won, receiving endorsements from Wisconsin Right to Life and The Milwaukee Sentinel, which made note that he was a fiscal conservative with pro-life and pro-welfare reform positions.
+Walker was reelected to that seat four times, until he became executive of Milwaukee County in 2002, as the result of a special election.
+He was reelected as county executive twice, in 2004 and 2008.

-As he had done when running for his Assembly seat, Walker, a married father of two, used a fiscal conservatism platform in his run for the county executive seat.
+As he had done when running for his Assembly seat, Walker, a married father of two, used a fiscal conservative platform in his run for the county executive seat.
 Similarly, when he ran for the Wisconsin governorship, his campaign included themes of reduced taxes and spending.
-On Walker's 43rd birthday—November 2, 2010—he won the general election for the state governor seat, defeating Democrat Tom Barrett.
+On Walker's 43rd birthday—November 2, 2010—he won the general election for state governor, defeating Democrat Tom Barrett.

 In Walker's 2011 budget repair bill, he proposed eliminating most collective-bargaining rights, except wages—a proposal that met with such heated protest that it launched Walker onto the national political scene.
 In essence, he "lit the fuse" of 2011 nationwide union protests, according to nonprofit investigative news organization Mother Jones.